Sports and Exercise Science

 - strength and conditioning coaching

-- sport scientist within professional and amateur sports clubs and organisations
+- sport scientist within professional and amateur sports clubs or organisations

 - fitness and wellbeing advisory work